 While the posts are the opinion of the author, submissions that demean individuals, companies, professions or businesses will not be accepted.
 The purpose of the blog is both to advance the profession and provoke intelligent two-way discussions among peers.

 Helpful Tips and Best Practices

-- Length should be no longer than 500 words.
-Blogs exceeding 500 words should be written as a two-part submission, and will be considered as such.
+- Blog posts should be between 500 and 700 words.
+Blogs exceeding 700 words should be written as a two-part submission, and will be considered as such.
 Two-part submissions should be prepared as stand-alone submissions so each can be read and understood independent from the other.